Bartlete History, Family Crest & Coats of Arms

 Bartlete Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Bartlete are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Bartlete include Bartlett, Bartlet, Bartlette, Bartolet, Bartelot and many more.

 Early Notables of the Bartlete family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Bartlete Notables in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) are included under the topic Early Bartlete Notables in all our PDF Extended History products and printed products wherever possible.

 Bartlete Settlers in Australia in the 19th Century

 - John Bartlete, aged 25, a labourer, who arrived in South Australia in 1853 aboard the ship "Calabar"